-Those things that happen in our lives that shake our sht so bad we need to take literal or emotional down time… at the time, those things seem like the worst things that could possibly go down.
-We feel like failures, we struggle in our feelings having no clue what to do in this situation that seems so big, and IS so big that we must recoil to figure it and ourselves out anew.
+Those things that happen in our lives that shake our shit so bad we need to take literal or emotional down time… at the time, those things seem like the worst things that could possibly go down.
+We feel like failures, we struggle in our feelings having no clue what to do in this situation that seems so big, and IS so big that we must recoil to figure it, and ourselves, out anew.
 That recoil is a perfectly normal and human thing.
 In fact, it is an experience of extremely high value, and I encourage you to see it as such.
 It gives us the space to illuminate our minds, hearts, and turn our blind spots from the past into powerful clarity that will underpin our much more fulfilled futures.